MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 We therefore consider it a good practice to set a property's value to `null`, if you wish to specifically communicate the absence of a value, the schema allows most properties to be set to null and is preferable to ambiguous values like “”, or 0 (unless you actually mean zero).

-With the exception of identifier, arrays may be empty.
+With the exception of identifier, arrays may be empty, every entity must have at least one unique identifier.

 ## Extending OMC-JSON
 Extensions and modifications to OMC-JSON can create compatibility problems; see [Schema Versioning](./SchemaVersioning.md).
 The OMC-JSON schema generally sets the JSON-Schema keyword `additionalProperties` to ``false``, ensuring misspellings or custom properties will be rejected on validation.